Find out the BFN meaning and other signs of pregnancy at Peanut – giving you conception guidance when you need it most.

 Why might my BFN result be wrong?

-When you take a pregnancy test, the test is looking for signs of the hormone human gonadotropin.
-This usually kicks in at around five weeks into the pregnancy as your baby develops.
+When you take a pregnancy test, the test is looking for signs of the hormone human chorionic gonadotropin (hCG).

 So, now that we know where we’re at with the BFN, what other terms should you know about?